To the Buddhist, oneness exists throughout the universe.

 - Non-duality and oneness, on the other hand, are the keys to happiness and serenity.

 - And both of oneness and duality are delusions of the mind.
 They are states the mind switched between.

-1. Just take a few breaths and focus on your breathing
+1. Take a few breaths and focus on your breathing

-When you practice mindful breathing you will experience moments in which you are nothing but pure energy, moments in which you achieve oneness with the universe.
+When you practice mindful breathing you will experience moments in which you feel as though are nothing but pure energy, moments in which you achieve oneness with the universe.